cgusti/Computer-Vision-Approaches/README.md

 I present  an  approach  to classify food images using SOTA computer vision systems.
 The goal of this paper is to train and fine tune a deep learning SOTA CNN model with >85% accuracy for top-1 for the test set on the Food-101 dataset, leading to an overall test accuracy of 85%

-All required packages can be found within the code
+All required packages can be found within the code.
+I have also uploaded a detailed documentation of the experiments and results I conducted for this project.